Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 ### PI 41 Space reservation unit

 This field defines the unit used to express the space reservation value.
-The possible units are kilo-bytes or articles.
+The possible units are kilo- bytes or articles.

-In sending mode, Transfer CFT always expresses the space reservation unit in kilo-bytes.
+In sending mode, Transfer CFT always expresses the space reservation unit in kilo- bytes.

 In reception mode, Transfer CFT supports both types of possible units.
 The reservation unit can only be the article when the file format is fixed